rowcased/rowcased.github.io/alternate_page.md

 All three of my original kata taken up by some other coder and translated into a new language.

-My kata have been solved about 338 times collectively so far.
+My kata have been solved about 347 + 575 + 295 = 1217 times collectively so far for a total of 340 correct solves.

 1 [is_sator_square](https://rowcased.github.io/is_sator_square)<br>